odin-arsenal/gungnir/lib/lib.docg/MarklineComments.md

 }
 ```

 They will not be used in the _Markdown_ output, but they can be used in IDEs to help navigate the code (with proper plugins or grep).
 Try to avoid merging code containing `FIXME` or `TODO` comments, because they tend to be easily forgotten.
 If you find yourself in a situation where you really need to merge your unfinished code (we all know it happens sometimes) with these types of comments, It is highly recommended using a [`log.warn()`](https://pkg.odin-lang.org/core/log/#warn) statement instead.

+A third option is the `NOTE:` markline, but is not quite as popular.
+Useful for comments that complements the understanding for maintainers of the code.

 ### Deprecation Policy